 Once you have buyer personas in place, you can use them to make all kinds of marketing decisions.
 They help guide and clarify the marketing strategy of small businesses, and help larger companies keep the facets of their business focused on the same set of goals.

-To learn more about why you should use personas in your business, check out our post:
+To learn more about why you should use personas in your business and how to create them, check out our posts:

 - 8 Reasons to Use Buyer Personas to Guide Your Marketing